-- 1. The healthcare provider submits the request to the IRB.
+- 1. The healthcare provider submits the request to the IRB via the electronic submission system.
+The title should include "HUD Compassionate Use".
 The following are required for review at a convened meeting prior to proceeding with the procedure: - A letter from the Primary Investigator describing the patient's condition and the circumstances necessitating treatment.
-This should include a discussion of why alternative therapies are unsatisfactory and why the probable risk of using the device is no greater than the probable risk from the disease or condition;
+This should include a discussion of why alternative therapies are unsatisfactory and why the probable risk of using the device is no greater than the probable risk from the disease or condition; - A written assessment from another physician, not involved in the patient's care, stating that no generally acceptable alternative treatment for the condition exists; - A letter from the sponsor authorizing the compassionate use; - A copy of the informed consent form document and the compassionate use protocol that will be followed: - Clearance from the institution where the treatment will be conducted; - A schedule for monitoring the patient after treatment..

-• A written assessment from another physician, not involved in the patient's care, stating that no generally acceptable alternative treatment for the condition exists;
+2. The healthcare provider provides the HDE holder and the IRB with information addressing the criteria listed in item 1.

-- A letter from the sponsor authorizing the compassionate use; - A copy of the FDA authorization which supports the compassionate use treatment; - A copy of the informed consent form document and the compassionate use protocol that will be followed; - Clearance from the institution where the treatment will be conducted: - A schedule for monitoring the patient after treatment.. - 2.
-The healthcare provider provides the HDE holder and the IRB with information addressing the criteria listed in item 1. - 3.
-In addition, the healthcare provider requests that the HDE holder submit an HDE amendment for FDA approval prior to the compassionate use of the device.
+- 3. In addition, the healthcare provider requests that the HDE holder submit an HDE amendment for FDA approval prior to the compassionate use of the device.
 If the FDA grants approval, the healthcare provider reports the use of the HUD to the IRB and the HDE holder for subsequent submission to the FDA database. - 4.
 The full IRB reviews compassionate use in a convened meeting using all standard full review criteria and procedures.
 The approval applies to the single case requested and does not apply to a class of patients. - 5.
-The healthcare provider obtains informed consent from the patient or the patient's legally authorized representative using an IRB-approved consent form or approved modified clinical consent or operative permit. - 6.
+The healthcare provider obtains informed consent from the patient or the patient's legally authorized representative using an IRB-approved consent form or approved modified clinical consent or operative permit that is consistent with or combined with the approved labeling and/or patient information packet.. - 6.
 The healthcare provider monitors the patient and submits a follow-up report including any safety-related information to the FDA or the HDE holder. - 7.
-The healthcare provider submits a report to FDA and to the IRB whenever a HUD may have caused or contributed to a death or serious injury or has malfunctioned and would be likely to cause or contribute to a death or serious injury if the malfunction were to recur (21 CFR 814.126(a).
+The healthcare provider submits a report to FDA and to the IRB whenever a HUD may have caused or contributed to a death or serious injury or has malfunctioned and would be likely to cause or contribute to a death or serious injury if the malfunction were to recur (21 CFR 814.126(a). - 8.
+The healthcare provider submits a final report to include the final patient outcome via the Notification of Study Closure form in the electronic submission system.